hahncore/ELK-Stack/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
+- Web-1 (10.0.0.9)
+- Web-2 (10.0.0.10)
-- Web-1 (10.0.0.9), Web-2 (10.0.0.10), Web-3 (10.0.0.12)
+- Web-3 (10.0.0.12)

 We have installed the following Beats on these machines:
 - Filebeats
 - Metricbeats

 These Beats allow us to collect the following information from each machine:
-- Logbeats allows us to monitor the lof files or locations that are specified to collect log events to be fowarded for indexing.
+- Logbeats allows us to monitor the log files or locations that are specified to collect log events to be forwarded for indexing.
-- Metricbeats helps us monitor our servers metrics and statistics such as inbound and outbound traffic that can be output into Logstash.
+- Metricbeats helps us monitor our servers metrics and statistics such as inbound and outbound traffic that can output such as Logstash.

 ### Using the Playbook